Gas to Castlelost

 In the community

-Gas Networks Ireland was also last year appointed as one of twenty new Sustainable Development Goal (SDG) Champions in Ireland.
+Gas Networks Ireland was also appointed as one of twenty new Sustainable Development Goal (SDG) Champions in Ireland in 2023.
 These initiatives, where community support activities occur alongside operational and pipeline work, is an example of the company's commitment to sustainable development, particularly SDG 3 (Good Health and Wellbeing) and SDG 9 (Industry, Innovation, and Infrastructure).

 Learn more